fieldtrip/website/example/rereference.md

 ## montage

-Using the `cfg.montage` option, you can specify an arbirarily complex "montage".
+Using the `cfg.montage` option, you can specify an arbitrarily complex "montage".
 All of the previous methods (except for the median) could in principle be implemented with this.

 A montage (also known as a "linear derivation") specifies a linear mapping or combination from the (old) channels in the original data to the new channels in the re-referenced data.
 Basically it is implemented by a matrix multiplication, following some shuffling of the the rows of the data matrix.
 The montage is explained in more detail in the low-level **[ft_apply_montage](https://github.com/fieldtrip/fieldtrip/blob/release/forward/ft_apply_montage.m)**  function.